-Where in the World Do You Want to Learn?
+With Rona Ambrose, interim leader of the Conservatives Where in the World Do You Want to Learn?

-The Mannkal Economic Education Foundation is looking for students to intern at a range of internationally recognised research foundations and think-tanks.
-All internships are financially supported through the Mannkal scholarship programme and open to enthusiastic university students.
-As the Foundation expands, new internships have been generated in South America, Greece, Canada and Cambodia.
-Opportunities are now open for the 2017 end-of-year break.
+The Mannkal Economic Education Foundation is looking for students to intern at a range of internationally recognised research foundations and think tanks.
+All internships are financially supported through the Mannkal scholarship program and open to enthusiastic university students.
+Opportunities are now open for the 2018 mid year break.
 Some of the opportunities on offer...